anujgeek/TemperatureMonitor/README.md

 <br>
 Created using:
 <br>
-FrontEnd: C#, WPF, Catel
+FrontEnd: C#, WPF, Catel framework
 <br>
 Testing: MSTest Unit Testing

 ## Description
-Temperature Monitor is a sample application based on C# & WPF based on MVVM pattern (using Catel MVVM framework).  demonstrate few of the important features of
+Sample application created using C# and WPF following MVVM pattern (using Catel framework).
+It follows WPF best practices and demonstrates many of the important features of the WPF system.
+The project also features a comprehensive set of unit test cases (using MSTest).

 ## Demo